Financial highlights and outlook

 Netto-Cashflow

-Net cash flow, which serves as a benchmark of the Brand Group Premium’s level of self-financing, is calculated as follows:
+Net cash flow, which serves as a benchmark of the Brand Group Progressive’s level of self-financing, is calculated as follows:

 Cash flow from operating activities